The 20 Best Arrhythmias Doctors Near Me in Baltimore, MD

 English, German

 Dr. David Douglass Spragg is a Professor of Medicine in the Department of Medicine (Division of Cardiology) at Johns Hopkins.
 In addition, he is the inaugural Edward St. John Professor of Cardiology.
 His research focuses on treatments for atrial fibrillation (AF), and particularly on catheter ablation for AF.
 Dr. Spragg received his undergraduate degree in the Comparative Study of Religion from Harvard College.
 He earned his medical degree from the College of Physicians and Surgeons at Columbia University.
 After pursuing a Sarnoff Cardiovascular research fellowship at Brigham and Women's Hospital, Dr. Spragg completed his internship and residency at Massachusetts General Hospital.
 He came to Johns Hopkins in 2001 for Cardiology and Cardiac EP fellowships.
 He served as chief fellow for the Cardiology program, and was recognized for his research during fellowship as the Michel Mirowski Cardiology Fellow.
 Dr. Spragg joined the faculty as an Assistant Professor in 2006, and was promoted to Associate Professor in 2014.
 He was promoted to the rank of Professor of Medicine in 2024.
 Besides his teaching and clinical appointments at the Johns Hopkins School of Medicine, Dr. Spragg is the Director of the Johns Hopkins Atrial Fibrillation Research Program.
 He is a Fellow of the Heart Rhythm Society.
 Dr. Spragg is rated as a Distinguished provider by MediFind in the treatment of Arrhythmias.
-His top areas of expertise are Atrial Fibrillation, Arrhythmias, Cardiac Tamponade, Cardiac Ablation, and Pacemaker Implantation.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Atrial Fibrillation, Arrhythmias, Cardiac Tamponade, Cardiac Ablation, and Pacemaker Implantation.
+Dr. Spragg is board certified in American Board Of Internal Medicine.

 Elite in Arrhythmias